gabergabora/NETFLIX-MERN/README.md

 - NodeJs/ExpressJs: For creating REST APIS and handling database
 - JWT: For authentication and authorization of users/admins
 - MongoDB: For performing CRUD operations on Movies/Series/List and storing documents of Users/Movies/List
-- Firebase: For uploading images and video and
+- Firebase: For uploading images and videos for each movie/series
 - Postman: For API testing

 ## 🚀 Demo